 Top 10 Must-Watch Ocean Documentaries

-Chasing Coral is a as astonishing as it is a pertinent piece of work.
-In light of coral reefs across the globe disappearing, the film documents scientists, photographers and divers investigating why it is happening and what, if anything could be done to stop it from happening.
+Chasing Coral is as astonishing as it is a pertinent piece of work.
+In light of coral reefs across the globe disappearing, the film documents scientists, photographers, and divers investigating why it is happening and what, if anything could be done to stop it from happening.
 It was directed by Jeff Orlowski and produced Orlowski and Larissa Rhodes.

 Blackfish is a heartbreaking documentary that looks at devastating problems that arise when orcas are kept in captivity.
 Focusing on Tilikum, an orca that was involved in killing three people.
-It is directed by Gabriela Cowperthwaite and attracted a lot of acclaim.
+It is directed by Gabriela Cowperthwaite and attracted a lot of acclaims.

-It is not an easy watch and features footage of Tilikum, and others being captured, and attacks made by Tilikum and other whales on trainers and lots of witness interviews.
+Although this is one of the top-ranked diving movies, it is not an easy watch and features footage of Tilikum, and others being captured, and attacks made by Tilikum and other whales on trainers and lots of witness interviews.

 Narrated by David Attenborough, The Blue Planet is an award-winning and groundbreaking BBC natural history documentary series.
 It has been described as the first of its kind and features some creatures and behaviors that have not been captured on film before.
 Consisting of 8 x 50-minute episodes, this is a must for all fans of sea life.